All Episodes

 That's all.

-So the thing that changed is that the media went from reporting the news to full-time propaganda 24 hours a day, so that every time you turned on CNN or MSNBC, you saw one of their people well dressed, a professional, somebody that normally you'd be able to trust, telling you that Trump was literally Hiller, and literally a Nazi, and all this other stuff.
+So that every time you turned on CNN or MSNBC, you saw one of their people well-dressed, a professional, somebody that normally you'd be able to trust, telling you that Trump was literally Hitler and literally a Nazi and all this other stuff.

-Now, the difference between um some protesters calling somebody Hitler, which nobody takes seriously, versus the well-dressed people in the media saying it not just a few times, but over and over again.
+Now, the difference between some protesters calling somebody Hitler, which nobody takes seriously, versus the well-dressed people in the media saying it not just a few times, but over and over again.

-All you need for brainwashing is credible people, you know, the well-dressed people on TV and repetition.
+All you need for brainwashing is credible people, you know, the well-dressed people on TV, and repetition.

 There's nothing else you need.

-That is 100% of brainwashing, repetition, and coming from people that you would mistake for credible because they look like they should be.
+Repetition and coming from people that you would mistake for credible because they look like they should be.

-So, we now have a mass hysteria, which I think we all observe.
+So we now have a mass hysteria, which I think we all observe.

-the you know, the 24 hour news that's connected to the Democrats, they act as one machine with one set of messaging.
+They act as one machine with one set of messaging.

-The machine um largely guarantees violence, that's different.
+The machine largely guarantees violence.

 On the Republican side, I don't think anybody's doing anything that you could say guarantees violence.